HG-support/Short-Drama-Quality-Assessment/README.md

 ### 2. Human-Centric Quality Score

 We define a **hot value** derived from post-exposure user signals to measure the performance of a short drama.
-We normalize eight non-ratio indicators (i.e., *daily average watch time, daily average UV, favorites, likes, six-month cumulative watch time, six-month cumulative UV, comments,* and *search*) $x_i$, to a score $ u_i $, in the range $[5, 100+)$, as defined below:
+We normalize eight non-ratio indicators (i.e., *daily average watch time, daily average UV, favorites, likes, six-month cumulative watch time, six-month cumulative UV, comments,* and *search*)$x_i$, to a score $u_i$, in the range $[5, 100+)$, as defined below:

 $$
 u_i =